BERT HOWE

 DIRECTORY AND CAPABILITIES

-Drawing from more than 4500 construction defect and claims related expert designations, the Mesilla, New Mexico Construction Expert Directory offers a wide range of trial support and construction consulting services to attorneys and construction practice groups concerned with construction defect and claims matters.
-BHA provides construction related trial support and expert services to the nation's leading construction practice groups, Fortune 500 builders, general liability carriers, owners, as well as a variety of public entities.
-Employing in house resources which comprise construction standard of care consultants, registered architects, professional engineers, and credentialed building envelope experts, the construction experts group brings specialized experience and local capabilities to Mesilla and the surrounding areas.
+Leveraging from approximately five thousand construction, architectural, and engineering related expert designations, the Mesilla, New Mexico Construction Expert Directory offers a wide range of trial support and construction consulting services to lawyers and construction practice groups seeking effective resolution of construction defect and claims matters.
+BHA provides building related trial support and expert consulting services to the nation's leading construction practice groups, Fortune 500 builders, general liability carriers, owners, as well as a variety of public entities.
+In connection with in house assets which include licensed architects, civil engineers, building envelope experts, general and specialty contractors focused on the evaluation of construction claims, the construction experts group brings national experience and local capabilities to Mesilla and the surrounding areas.

 Construction Expert Witness News & Info